st3v/kit/examples/README.md

 ## Logging and instrumentation

 No service can be considered production-ready without thorough logging and instrumentation.
-Go kit provides simple, robust, and extensible packages for both concerns.

 ### Basic logging

-Logging is an important and primary concern in any microservice.
 Any component that needs to log should treat the logger like a dependency, same as a database connection.
 So, we construct our logger in our `func main`, and pass it to components that need it.
 We never use a globally-scoped logger.

-We could pass a logger directly to our application logic, but there's a better way.
+We could pass a logger directly into our stringService implementation, but there's a better way.
 Let's use a **middleware**, also known as decorator.
-That's something that takes an endpoint and returns an endpoint.
+A middleware is a function that takes an endpoint and returns an endpoint.

 ```go
 type Middleware func(Endpoint) Endpoint
 ```

+In between, it can do anything.
 Let's create a basic logging middleware.

 ```go